RoobyD/wildlife-incentives/README.md

 ## Copyright (c) 2025 Miles Brandl, Vanderbilt Boyce, Rooby Dartiny

 All rights reserved.
-This project is intended for educational purposes as part of [Your Course/Program Name] at [Your University].
+This project is intended for educational purposes as part of a hackathon(2025) at The College Of New Jersey.
 Use of this code for non-commercial educational purposes is permitted.
 Commercial use is prohibited without explicit permission from the authors.

 ## Contact